Menu

 I’ve included the sizes and cut lists below for the cabinets so you can see exactly how I built them.

 BUT the driver bit and screws that come with the Milescraft are no good.
-The driver bit is a special shape (IE not a standard bit side) and after making a couple sets of cabinets, I stripped the bit to where it wouldn’t work any more.
+The driver bit is a special shape (IE not a standard bit size) and after making a couple sets of cabinets, I stripped the bit to where it wouldn’t work any more.
 The little edges of the bit are too fine and not hardened enough to stand up to repeated use.

-The solution – buy Kreg pocket hole screws.
+The solution: buy Kreg pocket hole screws.
 They use standard drill bit sizes and will still work if you use the Milescraft jig.

 I went about it in the following order:

-2) Cut the cabinet base to size & drill pocket holes on the outside edges on the non-sanded face of the plywood to attach the faceframe and to attach it to the cabinet sides.
+2) Cut the cabinet base to size & drill pocket holes on the outside edges of the non-sanded face of the plywood.

-5) Rip 1″x4″ pine boards down to size to build the face frame and cut them to size.
+5) Rip 1″x4″ pine boards down to size to build the face frame and cut them to length.
 Then install the face frame around the outside edge of the cabinet base.
 Remember to keep the inside edge of the faceframe flush with the inside edge of the interior plywood of the cabinet.

 Plywood Cupboard Doors – A Simple, Quick Solution

-When building the plywood cupboard doors I wanted to make them as quickly and easily as possible.
+When building the plywood cupboard doors, I wanted to make them as quickly and easily as possible.

 Most of the door designs out there involve using special router bits to create rail and stile parts that click together.